Quantum Dimension Reduction of Hidden Markov Models: Introduction

 Here we bridge that gap.
 We introduce a dilation that augments the output alphabet of any finite-state, stationary, ergodic HMM so that the resulting model is deterministic while preserving all finite-length word statistics on the original alphabet -- without increasing the model's memory dimension.
 The $q$-sample of the dilated process is guaranteed to be representable as a normal iMPS, enabling stable variational truncation to a target bond dimension $\tilde d$.
 From the compressed tensors we can reconstruct an effective compressed quantum model of the original process.

 We demonstrate the method on (i) a tunable non-deterministic source family of toy models and (ii) a speech-derived HMM trained from data.
 In both cases we obtain a controlled trade-off between bond dimension and distortion.
 The compressed iMPS provides a direct specification of a quantum sampler with memory dimension $\tilde d$.
+Our aim is thus to provide a post-training compression pipeline for general finite ergodic HMMs, rather than a direct data-driven training method for compressed quantum generators.